Skip to content ↓

 The academy buildings are all on ground level.
 New accessible toilets were built on the premises for the start of September 2023.
 The building is well maintained and all areas and classrooms have disabled access.

-This is the profile of the school in summer 2024:
+This is the profile of the school in spring 2026:

 Characteristic Number or Percentage